Most interesting landmarks of Morocco

 - Kef Toghobeit Cave – Tangier-Tétouan.
 722 m deep cave, deepest known in Morocco.
 Almost 4 km long.

 - Wit Tamdoun – Souss-Massa-Drâa.
 18.4 km long cave with river.

 - Imouzzer Cascades (Imouzzer Ida Ou Tanane waterfall) – Souss-Massa-Drâa.
 Interesting, more than 100 m tall waterfall with an enormous fan-like formation of travertine under it.
 For most part of the year it is dry.

 - Ouzoud Falls – Tadla-Azilal.
 110 m tall, visually impressive and interesting waterfall with several cascades.
-Stream continues into canyon which is almost 600 m deep.
+The most impressive waterfall in North Africa.

 - Jebel Imzi dragon tree groves – Souss-Massa-Drâa.
 Richest find of Dracaena draco ssp. ajgal – exotic dragon tree.
 Here grow also other rare and endemic species of plants.
 Prehistoric drawings with the blood-like sap of dragon tree.

 - Talassemtane National Park – Tangier-Tétouan.
 The only grove of Abies maroccana – beautiful and very rare tree.